 1. Ability to Easily Create Pages Throughout the Year

-When I scrapbook, I prefer to approach it one event at a time.
+When I scrapbook, I prefer to approach my it one event at a time.
 I like to create the pages for that event, and then save them in a folder on my computer.
 It is too overwhelming for me to sit down at the end of the year and try to sift through an entire year's worth of photos and try to create an album out of them.
 There are just too many photos to look through!

 2. Ability to Easily Create Multiple Versions of the Same Page

 But then I want to be able to take that page, duplicate it and make changes for the next child- maybe swapping out some of the photos for new ones that feature the 2nd child.
-And change the “journaling” to reflect that child's experience of the event.
-This sounds kinds of involved- but it's just small changes that personalizes each person's page just for them.
-And it is important to me to do it this way- rather than create 6 copies of the same page.
+And change the journaling to reflect that child's experience of the event.
+This sounds kinds of involved- but it's just small changes that personalize each person's page just for them.
+And it is important to me to do it this way- rather than create six identical copies of the same page.

 3. Ability to have both a digital and printed copies of the scrapbook

 Later on, after my family started to own iPhones and iPads and iMac devices, I took out all of those saved images from those discs and brought them into iPhoto so that I can look at my scrapbooks on my devices anytime I want.
-And now we download each individual child's scrapbooks to their i-Device and I have to tell you… my kids now look at their scrapbooks all of the time!
+And now we download each child's scrapbooks to their devices, and I have to tell you, my kids now look at their scrapbooks all of the time!

 So you might be feeling buried in family photos and don't even know where to begin.
 Trust me, I know the feeling!
-If you want to get started, don't reach way back in time and start thinking about your child's baby pictures (when they are already 9 years old!)….
-I say draw a line in the sand and start with the current year.
+If you want to get started, don't reach way back in time and start thinking about your child's baby pictures (when they are already 9 years old!), instead draw a line in the sand and start with the current year.

-- How to Use PicMonkey to Improve Your Images
+- How to edit images using PicMonkey

 So are you ready to give digital scrapbooking a try?
 If so, please leave a comment below!